Register | Login | Contact Us

 Queen Mary 2

-Queen Mary 2 is a remarkable flagship, her style and elegance are legendary.
-Above all, it‘s the space she offers and the luxury for you to do as little or as much as you wish which sets her apart.
+Queen Mary 2 is a remarkable flagship, and her style and elegance are legendary.
+Above all, it‘s the space she offers and the luxury for you to do as little or as much as you wish which set her apart.

 Welcome to a true icon.
 Our flagship is a truly astonishing liner and you’ll find an incredible sense of freedom from the space she offers.
 Whether you’re in the mood for complete relaxation or something more active, you can find it.
 Immerse yourself in enthralling entertainment, be indulged in the on board spa, or simply relax with a book in her vast library.
 You’ll discover remarkable craftsmanship in the elegant staterooms and suites and savouring her many sumptuous restaurants and bars is always a pleasure.